The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Material and Methods

 To demonstrate the suitability of the chiPower approach proposed here, two data sets are considered: \begin{enumerate} \itemsep{1em} \item Data set ``Rabbits", used by \cite{GreenacreMartinezBlasco:21}: a ``wide" data set of counts of $J=3937$ microbial genes observed on a sample of $I=89$ rabbits.
 The advantage of this data set is that it has no zero values, so the logratio transformations are valid on all the data.
 By simulating a large percentage of small counts to be zeros, the behaviour of the chiPower transformation, which can handle zero values without any problem, can be studied in comparison with the original logratio-transformed data.

 \item Data set ``Crohn", used by \cite{Calle:11} and available in the \textsf{R} package \texttt{coda4microbiome} \citep{Calle:23}.
 This is a ``narrow" matrix of counts of bacterial species aggregated into $J=48$ genera on $I=975$ human samples.
-In addition each sample has been classified as having the digestive ailment called Crohn's disease (662 samples) or not (313 samples).
-A curiosity of this data set is that it has been published in two versions: first, the original one with many data zeros (totalling 13474, i.e., 28.8\% of the data set), in the original \texttt{selbal} package -- this version was analysed by \cite{Rivera:18} (see Supplementary Material S1), who explicitly state that the ``replacement of zeros by positive numbers is performed under the assumption that the observed zeros represent rounded zeros"; and second, a modified version published in the \texttt{coda4microbiome} package, with the same data set name \texttt{Crohn}, where the value of 1 has been added to all the counts, no doubt to avoid the zero problem when computing logratios.
+In addition, each sample has been classified as having the digestive ailment called Crohn's disease (662 samples) or not (313 samples).
+A curiosity of this data set is that it has been published in two versions: first, the original one with many data zeros (totalling 13474, i.e., 28.8\% of the data set), in the original \texttt{selbal} \textsf{R} package -- this version was analysed by \cite{Rivera:18} (see Supplementary Material Section S1), who explicitly state that the ``replacement of zeros by positive numbers is performed under the assumption that the observed zeros represent rounded zeros"; and second, a modified version published in the \texttt{coda4microbiome} package, with the same data set name \texttt{Crohn}, where the value of 1 has been added to all the counts, no doubt to avoid the zero problem when computing logratios.
 As of the date of writing, no warning or explanation in the \texttt{coda4microbiome} package is given that the data set has been changed in this way, where $975\times 48 = 46800$ counts have effectively been added to the data set.

 Nevertheless, the advantages of considering both versions of these data are two-fold.
 First, thanks to the large number of samples, a machine-learning approach can be applied to both versions for predicting the disease, where cross-validation can be implemented to estimate prediction accuracy; and second, the original data set, without zero replacement, can be used to show how well the chiPower approach, applied to the original data with zeros, compares to the logratio approach applied to the modified data set without zeros.
-Since other papers may have used the original \texttt{Crohn} data handling the zeros in different ways, the issue of the effect of these zero replacement strategies on the data variance is dealt with in Supplementary Material Section S1. \end{enumerate}
+Since other papers may have used the original \texttt{Crohn} data handling the zeros in different ways, the issue of the effect of these zero replacement strategies on the data variance is dealt with in Supplementary Material Section S1.
+The two versions of the data will be referred to as ``the original Crohn data, with zeros" and ``the modified Crohn data, without zeros". \end{enumerate}